BASTAcode/BASTA/run_feature/README.md

 This feature adds functionality to apply user-defined bounds on final mass and age when selecting the best-fit model in BASTA.
 These bounds are not applied as priors, but are enforced after the full posterior is computed, during result selection.

-Why?
-When fitting RGB stars in clusters using seismic + spectroscopic data, we encountered unrealistic best-fit solutions using standard grids — e.g., ages > 13.8 Gyr or final masses of 5–10 M$_\odot$.
-These issues arise because age and final mass are outputs, not inputs, of the stellar grid, and therefore cannot be constrained using standard priors.

-    Note: BASTA includes isochrone grids that extend beyond the cosmological age limit of 13.8 Gyr, reaching up to 16 Gyr.
+BASTA includes isochrone grids that extend beyond the cosmological age limit of 13.8 Gyr, reaching up to 16 Gyr.
 This approach mitigates edge effects in the posterior distribution, as highlighted by Valle et al. (2014, 2015), and avoids artificial truncation that can bias age estimates for the oldest stellar populations.
 However, while computationally useful, such solutions are not physically plausible in a cosmological context.
 This feature allows users to retain the benefits of the full grid while selectively filtering best-fit results based on physical expectations.

-This update modifies bastamain.py to:
+bastamain.py has been modified to:

-    Check if the best-fit model violates user-defined bounds on age and massfin.
+- Check if the best-fit model violates user-defined bounds on age and massfin.

-    If it does, select the next-best model within bounds.
+- If it does, select the next-best model within bounds.

-    If no valid model remains:
+- If no valid model remains:

-        Return the original best fit (default), or
+- (i) Return the original best fit (default), or

-        Skip output entirely if "strict" is set to True.
+- (ii) Skip output entirely if "strict" is set to True.

 Users can specify filters in the XML input file (BLOCK 2g).
 To apply no filtering: